 If you haven't had the opportunity to commission an artist to create a bespoke piece of artwork before, this page might be really useful for you to have a read and scan of the photos.
-It follows a live pet portraits commission from 2016 of Gypsy, a beautiful horse owned by Val Davies and her family.
-The oil painting was was commissioned as a birthday surprise for her granddaughter.
+It follows a real pet portrait commission from 2019 of Bob commissioned by Sharon UK.
 We hope you enjoy following the process and if you have any questions please don't hesitate to email us at any time.

-As soon as the painting or drawing is complete we scan the portrait into our iMac and email our clients with the finished artwork.
-The scan below shows the final scan of Gypsy.
+As soon as the painting or drawing is complete we take a photograph and email it to the client for final aproval.
+The photo below shows the final painting of Bob.
 At this stage our clients can let us know if they needed any changes made.

 Once the painting has been framed, we take a great deal of care over the packing of the artwork.
 Our paintings and drawings are sent far and wide globally and so they need to be safe, snug and secure.
 As you will see from following the photos and explanations, a great deal goes into it!

 First of all we use cellophane to wrap the portrait to keep it free from dust.
 If you are taking your portrait to your local framer, it would be wise to keep the painting or drawing wrapped in the cellophane to protect it until its been framed.